OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 **Starting a Session:**

-You should now have the Drozer console installed on your PC, and the Agent running on your test device.
+You should now have the Drozer console installed on your host machine, and the Agent running on your test device.
 Now, you need to connect the two and you’re ready to start exploring.

 We will use the server embedded in the Drozer Agent to do this.